radius-project/docs/docs/content/concepts/architecture/index.md

 ### Universal control plane

 The universal control plane (UCP) provides the front-door endpoint, authentication, authorization, and other central capabilities for a self-hosted Radius environment.
-When deploying to a Radius environment using a deployment JSON file (Bicep) or through single imperative commands (CLI, other IaC tools), UCP handles the request and sends it to the appropriate plane.
+When deploying to a Radius environment using a deployment JSON file (Bicep) or through single imperative commands (Radius CLI, other IaC tools), UCP handles the request and sends it to the appropriate plane.

 Learn more about the deployment flows: